-This event is sponsored by the Georgetown Climate Center and the Georgetown Environmental Initiative and is part of a speaker series focused on climate change.
-Vicki Arroyo, Executive Director of the Georgetown Climate Center and Director of the Georgetown Environmental Law Program, will moderate the discussion.
+This April 7 event was sponsored by the Center and the Georgetown Environmental Initiative and is part of a speaker series focused on climate change.
+Vicki Arroyo, Executive Director of the Georgetown Climate Center and Director of the Georgetown Environmental Law Program, moderated the discussion.

 Leading experts engaged in a frank discussion Feb.
 19 about the politics of climate change, including the Obama Administration's efforts to reduce carbon pollution from the power sector through EPA regulations.